ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

 Both ROS 1 and ROS 2 use `callbacks <https://en.wikipedia.org/wiki/Callback_(computer_programming)>`__.
 In ROS 1, callbacks are always executed in background threads, and users are free to block the main thread with calls like ``rate.sleep()``.
 In ROS 2, ``rclpy`` uses :doc:`Executors <../../Concepts/Intermediate/About-Executors>` to give users more control over where callbacks are called.
-When porting code that uses blocking calls like ``rate.sleep()``, you must make sure those calls won't interfere with the executor.
+When porting code that uses blocking calls like ``rate.sleep()``, you must make sure that those calls won't interfere with the executor.
 One way to do this is to create a dedicated thread for the executor.

 First, add these two import statements.